thp/pyotherside/docs/index.rst

   from the converter are now valid as long as the ``PyObject`` is alive (previously they were valid until the next string conversion or until converter was destroyed)
 * Fixed ``image_loader`` and ``imageprovider_svg_data`` examples
+* Removed outdated build instructions for Android and Windows

 Version 1.5.9 (2020-01-17)
 --------------------------